 Turmeric provides a great relief to aging skin.
 Haldi paste and haldi powder, for many years, have been a part of the beauty regimen.
-Even today brides and grooms celebrate ‘haldi’ as a ceremony where haldi paste is applied over their faces and body.
+Even today brides and grooms celebrate ‘haldi’ as a ceremony where the haldi paste is applied to their faces and body.
 Haldi powder or paste if mixed with equal amounts of besan and raw milk makes a great exfoliate and makes skin glow.
 Use this pack before bathing.
 Apply the pack generously over the face and body and then wait till it dries off.
 Then bathe without using any soap or body wash.
 For the face, you should scrub in circular motion.

 Recommended reading: The Beauty of Food book in which you will learn about the 50-cent Botox alternative.

 If applied daily, it has been seen that turmeric helps to slow the growth of facial hair which is a problem faced by many women.
 One needs to apply haldi daily over a period of time to see the difference.
 You will find the recipe here.

 Haldi helps to keep the skin looking young and fresh.
 As it contains many antioxidants, it is great for aging skin.
 It helps stimulate new cell growth and help keep the skin’s elasticity intact.

 5. Lighten Pigmentation:

 If you have pigmentation and discoloration then using turmeric will surely help.
 Turmeric is said to lighten pigmentation and even out skin tone.
 This is the reason why many natural skin care brands use haldi as an active ingredient.